Devotional: A Lesson In Patience

-It's very hard to wait for someone, or for something to happen; or to wait to go somewhere, or take your turn when playing a game.
+It's very hard to wait for someone (or for something to happen), and wait to go somewhere, or take your turn when playing a game.
 Even adults find it hard to be patient.

 Everyday we are faced with situations where we need to be patient.
 A lot of the time, these situations are out of our control.
 We can't make it happen just because we want it right NOW!
-We all need to learn to wait – and wait patiently – without grumbling.
+We all need to learn to wait–and wait patiently–without grumbling.

 © By M.S.Lowndes